 Pedagogical Partnership Program: Partner with a student for a semester to create innovative strategies for enhancing student engagement, increasing equity, and improving learning outcomes.

-Antiracist Teaching Faculty Learning Community: Come together to share innovative practices and explore new concepts related to antiracist teaching, discuss ways to integrate these practices into their courses, and receive feedback on current challenges.
+Teaching for Racial Equity Faculty Learning Community: Come together to share innovative practices and explore new concepts related to antiracist teaching, discuss ways to integrate these practices into their courses, and receive feedback on current challenges.
 (Monthly)